 Investigate a collection of unique artifacts that encourages families to explore, learn and enjoy the history of the Mishawaka area at the Hannah Lindahl Children’s Museum!
 Distinctive rotating exhibits give perspective to the historical heritage of our region and offer a look at how it has grown and changed over time.
 Explore exhibits of natural history, enjoy the tranquility of the Japanese tea room, or walk through a pioneer village of the past which includes a one room school house, general store, pioneer home and more.

-Head to the Studebaker National Museum and cruise through a priceless collection of vehicles, artifacts and automobilia spanning 150 years of Studebaker and South Bend industrial history.
-Experience the largest collection of Presidential carriages including the one taken by Abraham Lincoln on that fateful ride to Ford’s Theatre.
+Head to the Studebaker National Museum and cruise through a priceless collection of vehicles, artifacts and automobiles spanning 150 years of Studebaker and South Bend industrial history.
+Experience the largest collection of Presidential carriages in world including the one taken by Abraham Lincoln on that fateful ride to Ford’s Theatre the night he was assassinated.
 View the iconic “Bullet Nose” Commander, military vehicles from five wars, and the Studebaker Super Service Center children’s hands-on exhibit.

 Located inside Century Center in downtown South Bend, the South Bend Museum of Art provides insight into the art, history and culture of the region and nation, offering a full spectrum of historical and contemporary art in five galleries.
 The museum’s shop, The Dot Shop, offers art created by local and regional artists.

 Experience the magic behind the South Bend Chocolate Company.
 During the factory tour, get an inside look at how chocolate is made.
 You will also have the opportunity to make you own chocolate spoon.
 Reservations are best for large groups and the tour is 45 minutes long.